 The actual recipes if you look at them are quite similar bar swapping the nuts and breadcrumbs around.
-The American recipe calls for dark molasses or corn syrup instead of our traditional golden syrup which I used here.
-However, I gave a nod to the intensely treacly flavour of the dark molasses by adding a smidge of black treacle which adds depth to the sweetness, giving our treacle tart a bit of backbone.
+An American Pecan Pie calls for dark molasses or corn syrup instead of golden syrup traditionally used in treacle tarts.
+I stuck with what I know and turned to the golden syrup.
+However, I gave a nod to the intensely treacly flavour of the dark molasses by adding a smidge of black treacle which adds depth to the sweetness, giving this Pecan Treacle Tart a bit of backbone.

 Pecan Treacle Tart